exercism/elixir/exercises/concept/tuples/.meta/design.md

 - Know how to return a tuple from a function
 - Know that returning a tuple is a common for of multiple return in Elixir
 - Know how to extract an element from a tuple using `elem/2`
-- Know how to write a floating point literal
+- Know how to perform a basic pattern match using the `=/2` function
-- Know how to round a floating point number to decimal place or integer
+- Know how to perform basic pattern matching on function parameters to guide which function to invoke

 ## Out of scope